Understanding Data Inequality

 Predictably, racism, misogyny, transphobia, xenophobia, gaslighting, conspiracy theories, authoritarianism, and many other social problems thrive in this environment.

-With that being said, data inequality is not only about targeted disinformation.
+With that said, data inequality is not only about targeted disinformation.
 While misinformation and disinformation play key roles in many forms of data inequality, it is an increasingly complex topic that also includes accessibility, algorithmic bias, copyright issues, skills and wage divides, and other elements.

 Defining Data Inequality